TVOkids Logo

 TVO Children's Logo 1991

-Shortly before the advent of TVOkids, there was a television block of TVO Children’s programming.
+Shortly before the advent of TVOkids, there was a TVO Children’s programming block on television.
 The logo and its name consisted of letters originally designed in different colors.
-At the same time, the word “TVO” was in the upper left corner and was issued in a strict cursive serif font.
+At the same time, the word “TVO” appeared in the upper-left corner and was set in a strict cursive serif font.
 A little to the right was a dark beige symbol of a crawling man, apparently referencing children who had not yet learned to walk.
 This is exactly what the TVOntario logo designed by Dick Derhodge in 1975 looked like.

 The second part of the inscription was located at the bottom.
 The red “C” looked like Pac-Man, the blue “H” was split in half, the pink “I” was wavy, the olive “L” had a square inside, half of the teal “N” was shaded, and the bright green “S” looked like a slice of avocado cut in half.